 Bees are small but mighty, and below are five interesting bee facts that you may not have known.

-• A single bee makes 5 grams of honey in its lifetime, that’s equivalent to a United States nickel.
+- A single bee makes about 1/12 of a teaspoon (≈ 0.5 g) of honey in its lifetime; that’s equivalent to a United States nickel.

 FAQ’s